act-rules/act-rules.github.io/_rules/image-has-name-23a2a8.md

 #### Passed Example 1

-The HTML `img` element has an accessible name
+The HTML `img` element has an accessible name given by the `alt` attribute.

 ```html
 <img alt="W3C logo" />